Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Cleaning-Up-Preview-Version-Deployment.md

 weight: 70
 ---

-In some scenarios, it may be necessary to remove everything deployed by the AMBA solution.
+In some scenarios, it may be necessary to remove everything deployed by the ALZ Monitor solution.
 The instructions below detail execution of a PowerShell script to delete all resources deployed, including:

 - Metric Alerts
 - Activity Log Alerts